Syria, Libya & Yemen: The Mena Crises’ Outcome

-The cumulative impact of escalating violence, failing states, securitization of identities and deadlock in peace negotiation, has contributed to create an arc of instability, which, stretching from the Middle East to North Africa, is tearing the region apart.
-The infinite crises affecting countries such as Syria, Libya and Yemen are indeed far from being resolved.
-Despite being intrinsically different at the domestic level, in all scenarios the role of external actors may be decisive for future developments.
+Escalating violence, failing states, securitization of identities and deadlock in peace negotiations, have contributed to the creation of an arc of instability throughout the Middle East and North Africa, which is tearing the region apart.
+Despite being intrinsically different at the local level, the Libyan, Syrian and Yemeni scenarios all share a common aspect: the role of external actors may be key in the future of these countries.